This post may contain affiliate links. Please read my affiliate policy.

 Notes

-- Using steam carrots make it easier to blend, or you can also leave them raw.
-Either way, the right smoothie blenders make it quick and easy.
+- Carrot tip: If you don’t have a high-speed blender, using steamed carrots makes it easier to blend, or you can also leave them raw if you have the right smoothie blenders.

 I find it’s important to get the ratios right.
 I remember making my own concoctions when I first bought my Vitamix, throwing in WAY too many carrots one time… that was not good.
 This smoothie was MUCH better; the carrots did not overshadow the other flavours.
 I freeze carrot tops to add small amounts to any smoothie for more nutritional greens.